-Here are five interesting facts about the Swiss banking
+Five interesting facts about Swiss banks.

-The Swiss Franc is one of the safest currencies available.
+The Swiss Franc is one of the safest currencies in the world.
 There is virtually zero inflation with this currency.

 Backed up by a rock-solid economy